 Special capabilities and services

 We perform stains off paraffin blocks as well as by destaining the H&E section and staining a portion of the H&E slide.

 Written reports of results are faxed to contributors within 24 to 48 hours.
-When requested, Drs.
-Epstein and Netto talk to physicians and patients to discuss the results and recommendations for treatment management.
+When requested, Dr. Epstein talks to physicians and patients to discuss the results and recommendations for treatment management.